AkshayPatel03/Intrusion-Detection-and-Prevention-System-using-Snort/README.md

 ## Conclusion

-This project provides a practical demonstration of setting up an IDS and IPS using Snort.
-By following the steps outlined, you can detect and prevent various cyber attacks, enhancing your cybersecurity skills and contributing to your GitHub portfolio.
+This project provides a comprehensive demonstration of setting up an Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) using Snort.
+By following the outlined steps, various cyber attacks can be detected and prevented, enhancing practical cybersecurity skills.
+This hands-on experience involves implementing robust security measures and contributes to a deeper understanding of cybersecurity principles and practices.